Dawn Addiego: New Jersey Assembly

 While in the Assembly, Addigeo served as the Assistant Republican Whip after taking office in 2008.
 She also served on the Appropriations Committee and the Higher Education Committee.
 In March 2009, Addiego, along with fellow Assemblyman Scott Rudder, asked for a 10% cut from her legislative salary in light of New Jersey's current economic crisis.

 A legal opinion from the New Jersey Office of Legislative Services found that they were the first lawmakers in New Jersey history to ask to waive part of their salary.

 In 2011, the two legislators proposed that the 10% pay cut that they took should be extended to other state legislative, judicial and executive branch employees, including the Governor.

 Addiego was a vocal opponent of Governor Jon Corzine's Council on Affordable Housing (COAH) plan to require towns to build a government-set number of affordable housing units.
 She argued that "COAH's new regulations will drive up property taxes, destroy open space and discourage economic development."

 New Jersey Senate

-Addiego was elected to the New Jersey Senate in November 2011, running unopposed after prospective Democratic Party candidate Carl Lewis was knocked off the ballot because he didn't meet the state's residency requirement.
+Addiego won her first full term in the New Jersey Senate in November 2011, running unopposed after prospective Democratic Party candidate Carl Lewis was knocked off the ballot because he didn't meet the state's residency requirement.
+Addiego was re-elected in 2013 and 2017.